sysadminblog/exabgp-healthcheck/README.md

     Commands:

       announce          Run checks and announce services.
-[Default] validate          Validate the configuration file and exit. status            Check the status and exit.
+      validate          Validate the configuration file and exit. status            Check the status and exit.
-      list [Default]    List the details for a check/all checks.
+      list [Default]    List the details for a check/all checks and exit.

     Arguments: